patchew-project/xen/docs/designs/xenstore-migration.md

 content; information that cannot currently be recovered from `xenstored`, and hence some extension to the xenstore protocol[2] will also be required.

+As a similar set of data is needed for transferring xenstore data from one instance to another when live updating xenstored the same definitions are being used.

 The *libxenlight Domain Image Format* specification[3] already defines a record type `EMULATOR_XENSTORE_DATA` but this is not suitable for transferring xenstore data pertaining to the domain directly as it is